prostomarkeloff/vkwave/readme.md

 # What is it?

-VKWave - is a set of tools for applications that interact with VK's API.
+Library for building high-performance & easy to scale projects interacting with VK's API.

 It's built over asyncio and Python's type hints.
 Minimal required version is `3.7`.